alfar0x/alfar-linea/README.md

 4. Confirm the run if necessary.

 Your selected mode will now start running based on the configurations you have set.

+To force stop program use Ctrl+C/Command+C shortcut in terminal

 ## Additional Links